ngntrgduc/docs/Vim.md

 - `H`: Move to top of screen
 - `M`: Move to middle of screen
 - `L`: Move to bottom of screen
+- `zz`: Center the current line on screen
+- `viw`/`yiw`: Select/Yank a word, no matter where the cursor position on
+- `gt`, `gT`: Ctrl Tab, Ctrl Shift Tab in Vim
+- `~`: Change upper case to lower case and vice versa

+### Visual mode
+- `o`, `O`: Make the cursor go to the other end, useful for quickly changing the size of the selected text.

 ## Jump to the matching bracket/brace